 The honest answer is that it depends who you’re asking.
 According to the list price available on the company’s pricing page, Asana’s Premium plan will cost you $10.99 per user, per month when billed annually, setting you back $131.88 per user, per year.
 You don’t need to be tied into an annual subscription though, you can instead opt to pay monthly at $13.49 per user.

-But as we’ve already mentioned, the prices advertised aren’t necessarily the prices you have to pay, which is why we’ve detailed some of the different ways you can save on Asana later in this article.
+But as with any SaaS tool, the prices advertised aren’t necessarily the prices you have to pay, which is why we’ve detailed some of the different ways you can save on Asana later in this article.

 According to Asana, teams and companies ‘that need to manage work across initiatives’ may be better suited to the Business Plan.